mikro-orm/mikro-orm/docs/docs/logging.md

 ### Changing `debugMode` or disabling logging for specific queries

-If you'd like to disable logging on a per-query basis, you can leverage the `enabled` flag within `FindOptions`:
+If you'd like to disable logging or change the debug mode on a per-query basis, you can leverage `FindOptions.enable` or `FindOptions.debugMode`:

 ```ts
 // MikroORM.init({ debug: true });